Skip to main content

 2-5-10 year warranty coverage

 The Homeowners Protection Act requires builders of new homes to provide you with a 2-5-10 home warranty backed by a licensed insurer.
 The Act is designed to ensure that all new homes sold in British Columbia have a minimum level of insurance against certain prescribed construction defects.
 The warranty provides 2-year coverage of materials and labour, 5-year coverage of the building envelope, and 10-year coverage of structural defects.
 Warranty protection also requires that you protect your investment by properly maintaining your new home.
-See our Maintenance Manual for guidance.
+Consult your Maintenance Manual for guidance.

-Before closing on a home
+Before closing a home

 Before taking possession of your new home, arrange a preoccupancy walkthrough with your builder.
 This is an opportunity to identify any construction deficiencies that need correcting before you move in.
 During this meeting, the builder will present you with a Warranty Commencement Date Certificate to sign.
 This certificate lets Travelers know the date to begin your new home warranty coverage.